Hacking Your Product Leader Career

 - Technical: Strong understanding of technology; work well with engineers

-- Management: Light process to deliver results
+- Management: Light process to build things and deliver results

 - Creative: Generate ideas that matter